 Bank of America is the second-largest financial institution in the United States, with a presence across the U.S.

-The bank offers various financial products, from the more basic checking accounts and debit cards to certificates of deposit (CDs).
+The bank offers various financial products, from the more basic checking accounts and debit cards to certificates of deposit (CDs) and IRAs.

 Bank of America is a member-FDIC, like all reputable banks — meaning your money is insured up to $250,000.